 A lighting plan showing location and specification for any proposed lights on the site.
 The lighting plan should reflect the Bat Conservation Trust’s Bats and Lighting in the U.K. guidance.

 If bats are found, what happens next?

 Depending on the results of the survey(s), a European Protected Species Licence (EPSL) will be required.
 This will almost certainly be needed if bats are present and will be affected by the development.
 This will require an application to either NRW or NE.
-An ecologist will assist with this process and the they aim to turn the application around in 30 days.
+An ecologist will assist with this process and they aim to turn the application around in 30 days.
 You need planning permission to have been granted prior to applying for this licence.

-For a licence to be granted, a mitigation strategy will be required that could involve timings of works, installation of bat boxes (both external and internal) and/or creation of a bat loft for void-dwelling species (such as brown long-eared that require a space for warming up flights) or even a stand alone ‘bat house’.
-Bat access roof tiles may also be incorporated to a new development as well as the use of certain types of roof felt.
+For a licence to be granted, a mitigation strategy will be required that could involve timings of works, installation of bat boxes (both external and internal) and/or creation of a bat loft for void-dwelling species (such as brown long-eared that require a space for warming up flights) or even a stand-alone ‘bat house’.
+Bat access roof tiles may also be incorporated into a new development as well as the use of certain types of roof felt.
 This exact nature of the strategy will be agreed with the local planning authority in the first instance and then submitted with the EPSL application.

-Minimalist measures may be installation of a bat box or two where say, a single crevice dwelling bat such as a common pipistrelle was found during the surveys.
+Minimalist measures may be an installation of a bat box or two where say, a single crevice dwelling bat such as a common pipistrelle was found during the surveys.

 In the mitigation strategy for my project, the ecologist has recommended bat boxes, integral bat brick, 2 or more raised ridge tiles and a bat loft.
 What should I do?